joannakl/cs102/projects/project3.markdown

 [Code conventions](https://cs.nyu.edu/~joannakl/cs102_f20/notes/CodeConventions.pdf)
 posted on the course website.

-- The data file should be read only once!
-Your program needs to store the data in memory resident data structures.

-- You may not use any of the collection classes that were not covered in cs101 (for this assignment, do not use `LinkedList`, `Stack`, `Queue`, `PriorityQueue`, or any classes implementing the `Map` interface).
-You can, and should, use the `ArrayList` class.
+- You may not use any of the collection classes that are implemented in Java libraries.
+All three classes have to be implemented _from scratch_ by you.

-- You must implement the `MeteoriteLinkedList` class from scratch.
-You cannot use any of the built-in Java classes as its base class.

-- You may use any exception-related classes.

-- You may use any classes to handle the file I/O, but probably the simplest ones are `File` and `Scanner` classes.
-You are responsible for knowing how to use the classes that you select.

 </div> </div></div>